 The SRS Workshop Robot was designed by SRS members to be an affordable starting platform appropriate for beginning and intermediate robot builders.
-With it, you can explore basic robot design, construction, and programming using a complete package consisting of all the mechanical and, electrical parts you need, an integrateddevelopment environment (IDE) that connects to your robot via USB, and excllent step-by-step instructions for testing and using everything.
+With it you can explore basic robot design, construction, and programming using a complete package consisting of all the mechanical and electrical parts you need, an well-designed integrated development environment (IDE) that runs on any type of computer you may have, connects to your robot via a USB cable, and includes excllent step-by-step instructions for testing and using everything.

 Once you have a kit, come to our monthly workshops for assistance building and programming it.
 The SRS Workshop Robot uses an Arduino UNO mounted onto a Parallax Boe-bot Shield robot platform.
 The kit then adds a variety of interesting sensors that give the robot the ability to sense things around it (feelers, IR emitter/detectors, ultrasonic) and under it (emitter/detector array) such as light/dark contrasting lines.
 These sensors can be combined to give the robot a personality and tracking/following/avoiding behavior.